-Vancouver's real estate market has an appetite for transactions but it’s difficult to find deals.
+Metro Vancouver's real estate market has an appetite for transactions but it’s difficult to find deals.
 Learn how to best position your property with zoning.

-Land values must always be considered in terms of highest and best use.
+In land assembly, land values must always be considered in terms of highest and best use.
 The land value is based on its highest and best use as though vacant and available for development to its most economic use.

 Sometimes highest and best use results from assembling two or more parcels of adjacent land together under one ownership.
 If the combined parcels have a greater unit value than they did separately, plottage value is created--also known as land assembly.